ASNeG/OpcUaStack/docs/source/index.rst

 ..
 2_user_app/_index

-Roadmap
+Project Roadmap
 -------

-The ASNeG team is actively developing the stack to make it more robust and to support OPC UA features that our users or other ASNeG's projects need.
+The ASNeG team is actively developing the stack to make it more robust and to support OPC UA features that our users and other ASNeG's projects need.
 In the following table you can find information about the future releases:

 +-----------+----------+--------------------------+-------------+--------------------------------------------------------------------------+